-Immediately, she got dressed and Flooed to the potion master's private quarters.
+Immediately, she got dressed and flooed to the potion master's private quarters.
 He had said immediately, after all.

-"Severus?" she asked the empty room.
+"Snape?" she asked the empty room.
 "Professor Snape?"
-A small sound from the left made her look up.
+A small sound from the hallway in front of her made her turn.
 She walked across the room, past two doors on her right, through a small doorway, and entered a kitchen.
 There were cardboard boxes lining the wall to her left, stacked two to a column.
 The line of boxes moved a few inches towards her.
 A large figure at the end of the line grunted in time with the movements.

 "Professor Snape?"
 She made her way forward cautiously.

-"Yes."
-After identifying what he was looking at, he reached over to her and grabbed a black marker near her feet.
+After rummaging through a box and identifying what he was looking at, he reached over to her and grabbed a black marker near her feet.

 "No problem," she said, bending down with him.
 Neither had noticed the sound of the floo in the other room.

 "Of course, I learned from the best."